welltempereddeveloper/welltempereddeveloper/_posts/2019-01-04-programming-101-how-many-parameters-should-a-function-take.md

 does come up.

-For this specific use case, would could use the [Parameter Object pattern](parameter-object).
-It removes the need to set a slew of arguments when calling a function, in favor of setting fields (or keys) on one specific "configuration" object.
-That single object then gets passed into the relevant method.
+For this specific use case, would could use the [Parameter Object pattern][parameter-object].
+It replaces the need to pass a slew of arguments when calling a function in favor of setting fields (or keys) on one specific "configuration" object.
+That single object then gets passed into the relevant function.

 The result?
 Clean(er) code.

-### Other suggestions?
+### Alternate options?

 Yes.
-Depending on your situation, you may want to look at the [Factory Method pattern](factory-method) or [Provider model pattern](provider-model) instead.
+Depending on your situation, you may want to look at the [Factory Method pattern][factory-method] or [Provider model pattern][provider-model] instead.
+In some use cases, these patterns are more appropriate than Parameter Object.

 [too-many-parameters]: http://wiki.c2.com/?TooManyParameters